novth17/wafflehaus-backend/README.md

 ## 📌 Overview

 This is a **Spring Boot** backend for a **waffle restaurant food ordering system** in Belgium.
 It supports **user authentication, menu management, order placement, order tracking, and optional payment integration**.
-Built with **Spring Boot, PostgreSQL/MariaDB, and JWT authentication**.
+Built with **Spring Boot, PostgreSQL, and JWT authentication**.

 ## 🚀 Features